IanAtDazed/ray-streamer/README.md

 - *SymbolWorker* could easily be adapted to process it with the appropriate composite object (*TimeAndSales* in this example.)
 - **Note:** Because these classes are *owned* by the *SymbolWorker* actor, there would probably be no practical reason to make them [Ray](https://www.ray.io/) actors (i.e. you would not decorate them with ```@ray.remote```)

-### General
-- This is very much a proof of concept, that would need to be amended for specific requirements.
-- I am sure there are many ways to improve it - please let me know if you can suggest some! :smiley:

 ## Current Output
 When the application is run, it currently outputs to the console *similar* to the following: